 Personally, I’ve always got new travel plans to get excited about, but I liked many of the fresh ideas in the book and I think undertaking a travel challenge can be a powerful source of external motivation.
 As a designer, I just couldn’t help falling in love with the wonderful illustrations in Irina Peneva’s charming minimal style.
 I just wish there were more of them throughout the book!

-On the negative side, I feel like the English in 203 Travel Challenges was not always perfect and it could have benefited from some more rigorous editing.
+On the other hand, I feel like the English in 203 Travel Challenges was not always perfect and it could have benefited from some more rigorous editing.
 Some of the challenges tend to get a bit repetitive if you’re reading the book from cover to cover, but hey, just open it at a random page and you’ve got something new to try!

 Overall, 203 Travel Challenges was a fun read and it has a great potential as a gift for a loved one‘s birthday or for that great friend of yours who’s been unusually grumpy lately.
 It’s available as a paperback and in a Kindle edition from Amazon and it’s been launched alongside a travel website to complement the book.